tanyalama/lynx_pardinus/README_step1_fluidigm_data_curation.md

 Molecular Ecology Notes.
 2(3): 377-379
 3. [RStudio version 1.4.1717](https://www.rstudio.com/)

-## References
-paper
-paper
-paper
-## Step 0.
-Sample and Assay Setup.
+## Step 1.
+Sample and Assay Setup
-Previusly of running the assay you can design a setup and annotate your sample, tag and allele names using a provided Microsoft Excel in the Biomark™ System, Biomark™ HD System, or EP1™ system computer.
+Prior to running the assay you must design your sample and primer layouts, and prepare the necessary inputs using Microsoft Excel.
+See our templates in project_iberian_lynx_fluidigm/templates_iberian_lynx_fluidigm.

 ### Sample Setup

-Follow the instructions of the guide:
+### Follow best practices in the following guides:
 1. On your Biomark™ System, Biomark™ HD System, or EP1™ system computer, go to C:\Program Files\Fluidigm\BiomarkGenotypingAnalysis\ApplicationData\FileFormts.

 2. Open the file labeled “SamplePlateDefinitionForMoreS”.
  - You may have to enable Active X. To do so:
 Click on the Options tab.
 Select “Enable this content” from the Microsoft Office Security Options dialog box.

 3. Edit the Microsoft Excel template to match your experiment.